Nathan T. Nemetz Chair in Legal History

 After completing his B.A.
 (UBC History) and LL.B.
 (Toronto), Harris articled in Vancouver and was called to the British Columbia bar in 1994.
 He returned to school to complete LL.M.
 (UBC) and his PhD (Osgoode Hall, York University) degrees in legal history.
 During his years as a university student, Harris was a member of Canada's field hockey team that competed at the Olympic Games in Seoul (1988), the Pan American Games (1987, 1991, 1995), and the World Student Games (1991).

-In 2013, Professor Harris received the George Curtis Memorial Award for Teaching Excellence, UBC Law's annual teaching award.
+In 2013, Professor Harris received the George Curtis Memorial Award for Teaching Excellence, the Faculty's annual teaching award.
 He is also a co-author of the leading property law casebook in Canada, A Property Law Reader, 3rd Ed.

 - Law 130 - Property Law